What is the biggest owl in the world? Top 10 largest breeds to ever exist

 - Location: Eastern Russia, northern China, and Korea

 This majestic bird is the largest owl in the world.
-Blakiston fish owl size in weight spans between 4 to 4.5 kg (8.8–9.9 lbs), making it the heaviest owl species.
+Blakiston fish owl size in weight spans between 4 and 4.5 kg (8.8–9.9 lbs), making it the heaviest owl species.
 What about Blakiston’s fish owl’s wingspan?
 This gigantic bird is also the biggest owl by wingspan, ranging between 1.7 m and 2 m (5–7 ft).

 The Blakiston's fish owl is one of the biggest owls in the world compared to humans.
 They are mainly found in Eastern Russia, northern China, and Korea.